-A proxy host string can also include protocol scheme (http://) and embedded user + password.
+A proxy host string given in an environment variable can also include protocol scheme (http://) and embedded user + password.

 DEFAULT

 Default is NULL, meaning no proxy is used.

 When you set a host name to use, do not assume that there's any particular single port number used widely for proxies.
 Specify it!